sathanas65/deb12-i3/README.md

    will still work.
 If you do connect with wifi during installation, here are the post install steps to enable network manager to manage your wifi adapter:

-     a) Open a terminal with Super + Enter and enter the following command:

-        cd /etc/network

-     b) Then enter:

-         sudo cp interfaces interfaces.backup
-      Enter your password when prompted.
-This is a backup in case something gets messed up.

-     c) Then enter:

-         sudo nano interfaces
+     a) Use keychord ALT + c, then n, then i, and enter your password at the prompt.
+This will backup the network interfaces file and open it for edit.

-     d) Below the row '# The primary network interface' you will see something like 'allow-hotplug w1p3s0'.
+     b) Below the row '# The primary network interface' you will see something like 'allow-hotplug w1p3s0'.
 Leave this line, but delete or comment out everything below it, starting with 'iface'.

-     e) Ctrl + s to save and ctrl + x to exit.
+     c) Ctrl + s to save and ctrl + x to exit.

-     f) Now enter:
+     d) Now enter:

          sudo systemctl restart networking

-     g) Enter your password when prompted.
+     e) Enter your password when prompted.
 Now you should be able to manage your wifi comnnections from the applet on the i3 taskbar.

-     h) If something goes wrong here are the steps to revert:
+     f) If something goes wrong here are the steps to revert:
    Enter:

          cd /etc/network